Martin Gilliat: Army career

-Private Secretary to Queen Elizabeth The Queen Mother
+Private Secretary to Queen Elizabeth the Queen Mother

-After briefly serving as Assistant Private Secretary, Gilliat was chosen to replace Oliver Dawnay as Private Secretary to Queen Elizabeth The Queen Mother in 1956, and would hold the post until his death, 37 years later.
+After briefly serving as Assistant Private Secretary, Gilliat was chosen to replace Oliver Dawnay as Private Secretary to Queen Elizabeth the Queen Mother in 1956, and would hold the post until his death, 37 years later.
 Gilliat was succeeded as Assistant Private Secretary by Major Francis Legh.

 Queen Elizabeth had been widowed for only three years when Gilliat entered her service at her London residence of Clarence House, his obituary in The Independent credited him with helping her carve out a new role for herself and described his attitude: Like her, he took a genuine interest in the lives and doings of all with whom he came into contact and made them feel that they were important to him.
 He made no distinction between old and young, rich and poor, high and low, white and coloured.
 He thought the best of everyone - someone said of him, 'All Martin's geese are swans' - and treated them all alike.
 Gilliat was an expert at 'breaking the ice' between nervous guests and the Queen at her parties.
 Gilliat once deployed his skills at a party for the young Bhumibol Adulyadej, the King of Thailand, by asking the king to demonstrate his skill of standing on his head, which the King did.

 Gilliat and Queen Elizabeth were both passionate about steeplechasing, and he eventually owned horses of his own after encouraging the Queen in the purchase of hers.
 He invested in theatrical productions, and found success with the 1984 London revival of Me and My Girl.

 Death

-Gilliat died in 1993, after working for the Queen Mother for 37 years.
+Gilliat died on 27 May 1993, aged 80, after working for the Queen Mother for 37 years.
 He had been reluctant to leave her service, having worked for her for several months after his diagnosis of cancer despite his ailing health, and he remained in his post until three days before his death.
 The Queen Mother later described him as "One of the kindest of people.
 He was always helping somebody".
 The portrait painter Andrew Festing likened Gilliat and the Queen Mother's relationship to that of brother and sister, saying that the pair bickered good naturedly.

 His funeral was held in the Chapel Royal, St James's Palace, and attended by the Queen Mother.
 Gilliat was succeeded as the Queen Mother’s private secretary by Alastair Aird.
 The British royal family later constructed a memorial cairn in the grounds of the Castle of Mey, the Queen Mother's Scottish home, for Gilliat and her friend and lady-in-waiting Ruth Roche, Baroness Fermoy who died in July 1993, a few weeks after Gilliat.